ibexa/documentation-user/docs/personalization/segment_management.md

 ![OR segment group logic](img/perso_segment_group_or.png "OR segment group logic")

-In these case to get recommendations, only one condition must be met: women from Poland or women from Germany.
+In this case to get recommendations, only one condition must be met: women from Poland or women from Germany.

 `https://reco.test.perso.ibexa.co/api/v2/41307/someuser/landing_page?numrecs=6&attribute=ses_name,title,ses_image,teaser_image&crosscontenttype=1&segments=7,8,10,11`